bossiemanuele/bossiemanuele.github.io/_portfolio/00_ATOW.md

 collection: portfolio
 ---

+*In Preparation: An Information-Theoretic Framework for Modeling Aircraft Actual Takeoff Weight (ATOW)*

+Extended Abstract and Preliminary Results:

 This project has been funded through **ERAU-URI Eagle Prize Award** for the AY 2024-2025.
 The advisor for this project is **Dr. AlMomani**, Assistant Professor of Mathematics and Data Science and Program Director of Data Science.
 This is an *individual research project* conducted by Emanuele Bossi.

 Part of this project consisted in the participation in the **PRC Data Challenge**, competition organized by *EUROCONTROL*.
 The team submitted a rough draft of their initial solution and ranked in the TOP 25 among 132 teams.